tatsuya6502/recon_ex/README.md

 ## Special Thanks

-- Fred Hebert, the author of [Recon](https://ferd.github.io/recon/)
+- Special thanks to Fred Hebert, the author of [Recon](https://ferd.github.io/recon/), and the all contributors to it.

+## License

+This code, as the original Recon, is published under the BSD 3-clause License.
+See LICENSE file for more information.